 First, here’s why it matters.
 Business is essentially problem-solving.
 Creating strategies, writing code, developing products, and all the myriad activities that entrepreneurs tackle demand focus and minimal distractions.
 They’re also inherently human tasks that won’t easily be replaced by AI, which means your business depends on your ability to go deep.

-Cal Newport, author of Deep Work: Rules for Success in a Distracted World, explained in a 2017 interview that:
+Cal Newport, author of Deep Work: Rules for Success in a Distracted World, said in a 2017 interview:

 “Focus is now the lifeblood of this economy.”

 Entrepreneurs use their minds to launch ideas and create value, so the ability to concentrate is “almost like a superpower.”

 Block scheduling can also help you to produce higher quality work in less time.
 Parkinson’s Law holds that “work expands so as to fill the time available for its completion,”, which is why setting time limits can deflate a ballooning task.

 Once you’ve answered “What is block scheduling?” and know how to use it correctly, you’ll find that you receive many benefits.
 Here are just a few.